dadrus/CheatSheetSeries/cheatsheets/Microservices_Security_Cheat_Sheet.md

 * Increases latency due to network calls to PIPs during evaluation, which can impact performance, especially for high-throughput systems.
 * Complicates retry and failure handling, as the PDP must manage timeouts, errors, or unavailable PIPs, potentially leading to degraded service or fallback decisions.
 * Introduces dependencies on external systems, reducing resilience if PIPs are slow or unavailable.
+* Limits the usable PDP types, as ReBAC and NGAC implementations typically don’t support this strategy.

 #### Pre-Loaded Data